-Do not sit for longer than 45 - 60 minutes at a time as your knee will become very stiff.
+Do not sit for longer than 45 - 60 minutes at a time as your hip will become very stiff.
 When you sit, you should sit in a firm chair with arm rests.
-Step back so that you can feel the chair behind your knees, let go of your walking aid and energy to be able to endure standing up in the shower before you try.
+Step back so that you can feel the chair behind your knees, let go of your walking aid and hold onto the arm rests of standing up in the shower before you try.